Gator Guard Drill Team

-The Gator Guard Drill Team, abbreviated GGDT, is a precision drill team and military fraternity based at the University of Florida.
-The team is named after the Florida Gators, the mascot of the University of Florida.
+The Gator Guard Drill Team, abbreviated GGDT, is a precision drill team and military fraternity based at the University of Florida (UF).
+The team is named after the Florida Gator, the mascot of the UF.
 Founded in 1953, the Gator Guard is most widely known for its annual performances in the New Orleans Mardi Gras Parades.
 In 2016, the team consisted of 31 active male and female members.
+And would frequently chant, "Go Gators!"

 Unit history and background

 The Gator Guard Drill Team was founded in 1953 at the University of Florida.
 The drill team was formed by cadets from the University of Florida ROTC program.
 The Gator Guard performs annually at the University of Florida's Homecoming Parade, as well as the Krewe of Mid-City and King Rex parades at the New Orleans Mardi Gras.
 The Drill Team uses M1903 rifles with 8-inch bayonets for all performances.
 In addition, the Gator Guard also performs Color Guard ceremonies for the University of Florida, the SEC, and the MLB.
 The Gator Guard was modeled after the 3rd United States Infantry Regiment, "The Old Guard."
 The team makes an annual trip to Washington D.C. to train with The Old Guard.

 The Gator Guard absorbed and succeeded the University of Florida's Army ROTC chapter of the Pershing Rifles upon its inception.
 The founding class of the Gator Guard consisted of 16 cadets in 1953.
 The team's membership would see an all-time high of 72 members in 1957.

 In many universities across the United States, ROTC participation was compulsory.
 This policy would be revoked in the 1960s, following opposition to U.S. involvement in the Vietnam War, in favor of voluntary programs.
 This move from compulsory to voluntary participation in the UF ROTC program would cause a substantial decrease in enrollment of members, both in the ROTC program and in the Gator Guard Drill Team.
 This is largely why the team's enrollment peaked in 1957.
 From 1963 to 1972 the Gator Guard would hold an unprecedented nine year winning streak as the "Best Drill Unit" in the All-Florida Invitational Drill Meet, held in Sarasota, Florida.